Students who pass the "Privately Financed Overseas Student Entrance Examination" and enter a university faculty.

 *UoM generally does not allow government-sponsored international students to work part-time (although teaching assistants and research assistants within the university are permitted)

-When you wish to leave Japan for a short period of time to go home or travel abroad, you must talk to your advisor and submit the following documents to the Academic Affairs/Student Support Section of your faculty (or the Academic Affairs Section of the Medical Human Resource Development Division for the Faculty of Medicine).
+When you wish to leave Japan for a short period of time to go home or travel abroad, you must talk to your advisor and the Academic Affairs/Student Support Section of your faculty (or the Academic Affairs Section of the Medical Human Resource Development Division for the Faculty of Medicine).
 Please also inform the GSO of this fact.

 International students who wish to bring in family members are responsible for their own arrangements.